jasonrowsell/hangman-game/README.md

 ## Installation and usage

-The Lounge requires latest [Ruby](https://www.ruby-lang.org/en/downloads/) version or more recent.
+The Hangman game requires latest [Ruby](https://www.ruby-lang.org/en/downloads/) version or more recent.

 ### Running from source